Congressman Comer Investigates PBMs and Rising Healthcare Costs – Inside View from a Pharmacy and Drug Manufacturer

 As a pharmacy that provides prescription drugs to patients and a drug manufacturer committed to improving healthcare access and affordability for patients, we are thrilled about the investigation into PBMs and rising healthcare costs.

 We have seen firsthand how the practices of PBMs can negatively impact both patients and pharmacies, leading to high drug prices and limited access to certain medications.

 As a brief background, Marley Drug was founded in 2003.
 What started as a ‘mom and pop’ shop quickly grew into a nationwide mail order pharmacy that sold medications without the need for insurance.
 In 2020 Marley Drug was purchased by a drug manufacturer, Medicure, as a way for Medicure to bypass insurance company middleman fees (PBM fees) for its product Zypitamag (pitavastatin).
 PBM pricing games was precisely why Medicure purchased Marley Drug.

 We have 20 years of experience dealing with insurance company headaches.

 This problem isn’t new.
 It’s been around for well over a decade.
 Patients, employers and taxpayers have been getting ripped off by hidden fees and unethical pricing games, termed spread pricing.

-We found a way around this pricing schemes.
-By bypassing insurance.
+We found a way around this pricing schemes by bypassing insurance.
 In 2012 we launched our Wholesale Price List.
-It’s a list of commonly prescribed chronic care medications that can be bought in longer supply without the need for insurance. $70 for a year supply.
-And that price hasn’t changed since it’s inception.
+It’s a compilation of commonly prescribed chronic care medications that can be bought in longer supply without the need for insurance.
+It costs $70 for a year's supply, and that price has remained unchanged since its inception.

 I was about to cancel my prescription because my monthly cost with insurance was almost $150!
 Now I can get a 6-month supply for only $37.
 Thanks Dee for calling and letting me know my options! – Mark T.